BitEU/LiveLedger/README.md

 ## Functions

-WinSpread supports a comprehensive set of built-in functions for mathematical calculations, statistical analysis, and conditional logic.
+LiveLedger supports a comprehensive set of built-in functions for mathematical calculations, statistical analysis, and conditional logic.
 All functions are case-sensitive and must be entered in UPPERCASE.

 ### 1. SUM Function
 **Syntax:** `=SUM(range)` or `=SUM(value1, value2, ...)`